Exploring the potential

 The Mineral Planning Authority at Cornwall Council provided temporary permission for exploration work, under the submission number PA24/05731 and permission was sought from the Environment Agency.
 The landowner and mineral rights owners also provided agreements for this work.

-This project is part funded by the UK Government through the UK Shared Prosperity Fund.
+This project was part funded by the UK Government through the UK Shared Prosperity Fund.